Solar Finance

 Immediate Bill Savings Cover Payments

 Most households reduce their electricity bills by 65-85% after solar installation.
 Your monthly savings typically exceed your solar payment, meaning you're cash-flow positive from day one.
+The exact savings depend on your usage patterns, your feed-in tariff rate for exported power, and how much your system costs upfront.

 Real Numbers: What This Looks Like